Treaty of Waitangi

 Where can I find information about the Treaty of Waitangi - Te Tiriti o Waitangi?

-Entry last updated: 28/03/24
+Entry last updated: 2/02/26

 Introduction

-Te Tiriti o Waitangi, or the Treaty of Waitangi, was signed on 6 February 1840, and since that time it has been the basis for the relationship between Māori and Pākehā in Aotearoa New Zealand.
+Te Tiriti o Waitangi | the Treaty of Waitangi, was signed on 6 February 1840.
+Since then, it has been the foundation of the relationship between Māori and Pākehā, shaping the social, cultural, and political landscape of Aotearoa New Zealand.

 The history of the Treaty

-From the homepage, go to Politics and Government
+From the homepage, go to Politics and Government.

-Select the Treaty of Waitangi to read:
+Select Treaty of Waitangi to read:

-Tips: We like sites that are from government or other reputable organisations, because we can trust the information.
-You can sometimes tell these sites by their web address – they might have .govt or .edu in their address – or by looking at their About us or Contact pages.
+Tips: We like sites that are from New Zealand government organisations, because we can trust the information.
+Their web address usually has .govt.nz.
+Or you can look at their About us page.

 Treaty of Waitangi Collection (BWB)